Q: What are the DGiT results based on?

-Q: The result charts don’t show all the possible responses on the ‘What do they want?’ and the ‘How do we reach them?’ pages, can I see a full list of responses for these please?
+Q: The result charts don’t show all the possible responses on the ‘What do they want?’ and the ‘How do we reach them?’ pages.
+Can I see a full list of responses for these?

-A. Yes.
-Download this document to see all the options for Accommodation & Activities, and download this document to see all the options for Reasons for Travel; Triggers; Barriers; Media (reaching them before they even though about going); Planning (reaching them when they are planning).
+Download this document to see all the options for Accommodation & Activities, and download this document to see all the options for Reasons for Travel; Triggers; Barriers; Media (reaching them before they even thought about going); Planning (reaching them when they are planning).

 Q: How does the ‘Time of year’ filter work?

-A: This allows you to select people who are willing or wanting to travel at particular times of the year.
-If, for example, you select ‘winter’ you will exclude all people who aren’t wanting to travel during winter.
-Selecting ‘winter’, however, does not mean you are selecting people who just want to travel in winter – the majority of these people also want to travel during other times of the year and their activity preferences will reflect their total year interests.
+This allows you to select people who are willing or want to travel at particular times of the year.
+For example, if you select ‘winter’ you will exclude all people who don’t want to travel during winter.
+However, this does not mean you are selecting people who only want to travel in winter – the majority of these people also want to travel during other times of the year and their activity preferences will reflect their total year interests.

 Q: I’ve run a search and some or all of the charts are blank, what does this mean?

-A: It means that the sample sizes are too small to show reliable results for some or all of the results.
-If this happens the best thing to do is to remove or expand some of the filters and try re-running it.
+This means that the sample sizes are too small to show reliable results for some or all of the results.
+If this happens, the best thing to do is to remove or expand some of the filters and try re-running it.

 Q: What do the percentages in the ‘Media – reaching them before they’ve even thought about going’ chart mean?

-A: The percentages show the proportion of people using each type of media frequently.
-In the case of traditional media (TV, radio etc) this means at least six hours per week.
-In the case of social media (Facebook, YouTube etc) this means multiple times a day.
+The percentages show the proportion of people using each type of media frequently.
+In the case of traditional media (TV, radio, etc.) this means at least six hours per week.
+In the case of social media (Facebook, YouTube, etc.) this means multiple times a day.

 Q: Are the demographics in the ‘Demographic target’ filter those of the decision maker, planner or the traveller?